Affiliate links on Android Authority may earn us a commission. Learn more.

 Eero says it extends range up to 1,000 square feet (about 93 square meters).
 Speed is limited to 100Mbps, however, and each Dot can only handle 10 simultaneous connections.

-No. The Amazon Echo Dot with Clock will only show the time and simple contextual notifications.
+No. The Amazon Echo Dot with Clock will only show the time and simple contextual notifications, like a song name or weather forecast.

 No. The only Echo with Atmos support is the Studio.